serverless/blog/posts/2017-02-08-scope-the-open-source-serverless-status-board.md

 **Scope** is an open source status board driven by Serverless technology.

-It gives a customizable birdeye's view of your open source project.
+It gives a customizable bird's eye view of your open source project.

-The application can be cloned down & deployed for your open source project in minutes.
+The application can be cloned down and deployed for your open source project in minutes.
 [See how](https://www.youtube.com/playlist?list=PLIIjEI2fYC-BtxWcDeTziRp7cIZVEepB3)

-Deploy it as a stand-alone application or embed it directly into your project's site.
+Deploy it as a stand-alone application, or embed it directly into your project's site.

 Run it for **[free](https://aws.amazon.com/free/)** under AWS's generous free tier.